hmrc/customs-declarations-stub/README.md

 - other letters will invoke default behaviour which is Accepted notification

 In addition if the 2nd character of the LRN is a digit (0-9) you can control the delay in seconds of the notification delivery.

+### File Upload
+This stub also mocks the '/file-upload' endpoint of the Cust Dec API.
+This endpoint returns fake S3 urls that actually point to the testOnly endpoint '/cds-file-upload-service/test-only/s3-bucket' of the CDS File Upload Frontend service.

+The fake S3 bucket urls have to point to a url that is available in the MTDP public zone (to allow the user's browser to upload files to it).
+This is why fake S3 urls can not point to a endpoint on this service (as it is deployed in the protected zone).

 ## Customs Declarations Information stubbing
 ```